 - Additional items, such as liens and bankruptcies

 The most important thing though is your credit score, payment history, balances, and monthly payments and this is what we’re going to focus on.
 If you want a high or higher credit score you have to show the three credit bureaus (Trans Union, Experian, and Equifax) you can manage credit wisely.

 Some people mistakingly think that if they don’t have any credit cards, car loans, or other types of debt obligations then that should help them get a high credit score.
-That is completely wrong and for people that do this they end up having a low credit score.
+That is completely wrong and people that do this end up having a low credit score.

 Ideally, you’ll want three to four credit cards and a car loan, and over time that will increase your credit score.
 Make sure you pay your payments on time and never max out your credit cards.
 All three bureaus offer a credit monitoring service however if you wish to use another credit report service myfico.com is a good place to look.

 The Myth About Credit Inquiries

 A very long time ago credit reporting agencies used to ding your credit score when you applied for a loan.
 That is no longer the case for most circumstances; especially when you apply for a mortgage.